The ABA's FollyAug 15, 2016

 The American Bar Association (ABA) is the nation’s principal professional institution for members of the legal profession.
 According to the ABA, its mission is “to serve equally our members, our profession and the public by defending liberty and delivering justice as the national representative of the legal profession.”
 With its nearly 150 years of history, 400,000 active members and 3,500 entities, the ABA wields incredible influence over the legal profession.

-It is troubling, then, to learn this past week that the ABA added a new so-called "non-discrimination" provision to its Model Rules which, among other things, elevates certain sexual proclivities to a privileged status in the context of professional misconduct.
+It is troubling, then, to learn this past week that the ABA added a new "non-discrimination" provision to its Model Rules which, among other things, elevates certain sexual proclivities to a privileged status in the context of professional conduct.
 According to the new Rule 8.4:

 "It is professional misconduct for a lawyer to: ... (g) engage in conduct that the lawyer knows or reasonably should know is harassment or discrimination on the basis of...sexual orientation, gender identity, [o]r marital status...in conduct related to the practice of law. …"